pitosalas/cleancont/output/2005-01-04-folksonomies-8211-collaborative-classification.md

 ---
 title: "Folksonomies – Collaborative Classification"
 subtitle: "There has been a lot of traffic on this new meme “Folksonomies”.
-This [Slashdot bit ](http://slashdo..."
+This Slashdot bit"
 category: "50"
 tags: []
 date: "2005-01-04"